Vinyzu/DiscordGenerator/README.md

     - Using IMAP (free custom domain, not blocked by discord & faster verification)
     - Added external configuration file to setup IMAP
-    - Fixed Tokens aren't saved in the file after verìfîcation (wasn't saved before if joining a invite failed) [Note: Some TLDs are blocked by discord (discord won't send a sms to them.
+    - Fixed Tokens aren't saved in the file after verìfîcation (wasn't saved before if joining a invite failed) [Note: Some TLDs are blocked by discord (discord won't send a email to them.
 I noticed it for .monster but there might be more]

   ## Setup Mail Verification:
     - Create a GMAIL Account which is used to forward all Discord Mails to